jaantollander/masters-thesis/content/40_results.md

 This issue occurred in both MDSs and OSSs on Puhti.

 The second issue is that there were malformed entry identifiers.
-We believe this issue is related to the lack of thread safety in the functions that produce the entry identifier strings in the Lustre Jobstats code base.
+We think the issue is related to the lack of thread safety in the functions that produce the entry identifier strings in the Lustre Jobstats code base.
 Consequently, we cannot reliably parse information from these entry identifiers, and we had to discard them, which resulted in data loss.
 This issue occurred only in OSSs on Puhti.
 We obtained feasible values for correct entry identifiers, but we cannot be certain if the reliability of the counter values is affected by this issue.